A Decade Of Implications At Stake, Supreme Court Hears Census Citizenship Question

 "He has a constitutional and a statutory obligation to pursue an accurate count.
 And the record is clear, that by including the citizenship question, it would result in an inaccurate count," James says.

-The administration contends all it has to show is that Ross made a rational decision.
+The administration contends that all it has to show is that Ross made a rational decision.
 The lower courts found that the decision, in fact, was not rational, but arbitrary.

 The path to the Supreme Court

-The Supreme Court is reviewing the ruling by U.S. District Judge Jesse Furman in New York — as well as whether or not adding the question is constitutional — in an expedited and complicated case.
+The Supreme Court is reviewing the ruling by U.S. District Judge Jesse Furman in New York — as well as whether adding the question is constitutional — in an expedited and complicated case.

 It appears that Trump administration officials have long been preparing for the case.